illume/static_checking_python/readme.md

 Now I will go over some of these problems and give examples of how you can statically check for them.
 I will show which tools work, and which tools do not work for these problems.

+Want to download the code?
+You can follow along at this github link: [https://github.com/illume/static_checking_python](https://github.com/illume/static_checking_python)

 # Implements an interface